HyperATL*: A Logic for Hyperproperties in Multi-Agent Systems: Lower Bounds for Model Checking

 \paragraph{Precise Tower Length}

 We use a slightly larger tower of exponents.
 For $k, n \in \mathbb{N}$ define $\mathcal{C}(k, n) \in \nat$ as follows:

-It is easy to see that for every $k \geq 1$ we have $\mathcal{C}(k, n) \geq \mathit{Tower}_2(2k, n)$ for every $n$.
-We design a formula with $k$ complex and $0$ simple quantifier that specifies a yardstick of length $\mathcal{C}(k, n)$\footnote{In our proof, we encode the acceptance of $\mathit{Tower}_2(\cdot, n)$-space bounded TMs, i.e., we fix the basis to $2$.
-Our construction easily extends to an arbitrary (but fixed) basis $c$ by using $\lceil \log_2 c \rceil$ propositions for our counter construction.
-We stick with $c=2$ to keep the notation simple. }.
-In our construction the size of the game structure is constant and the size of the formula depends on $n$.
+It is easy to see that for every $k \geq 1$, we have $\mathcal{C}(k, n) \geq \mathit{Tower}_2(2k, n)$ for every $n$.
+We design a formula with $k$ complex and $0$ simple quantifier that specifies a yardstick of length $\mathcal{C}(k, n)$.\footnote{In our proof, we encode the acceptance of $\mathit{Tower}_2(\cdot, n)$-space bounded TMs, \ie, we fix the base to $2$.
+Our construction easily extends to an arbitrary (but fixed) base $c$ by using $\lceil \log_2 c \rceil$ propositions for our counter construction.
+We stick with $c=2$ to keep the notation simple. } This will later allow us to encode the acceptance of a $\mathcal{C}(k, n)$-space bounded TM.
+In our construction, the size of the game structure is constant, and the size of the formula depends on $n$.